HauseMasterZ/yt-dlpg/README.md

 ## Archieve File
 Uses a archieve file to keep track of downloaded files so not to download them again.
-Creates a text file in the parent directory.
+Creates a text file in the parent directory which contains all downloaded media.